irezystible/620project/README.md

 ## Scope

 Math Wizard will be an Android and iOS app.
 It will cover math problems from operations to basic algebra.
 These problems should be challenging but not require the use of pen and paper.
 The accessibility of the app will be primarily designed for the blind and visually impaired kids.
 This includes considerations for large text, colorblindess, and user-friendly screen contrasts.
+It would also consider children who are deaf or hard of hearing by adding haptic feedback.

 ### Features
- * Game is fully accessible.
+ * Game is fully accessible for blind and visually impaired users.
 Buttons and Images will be labeled so that it is recognizable by screen readers.
 Sound/haptic feedback will also be included to give additional cues on the current state of the game
  * A "Report" page will be included so that teachers, parents, or friends can see the player's current level and be aware of areas of improvement

 ## Approach